ptrglbvc/copilot-plus-ultra/README.md

 ## Installation

-### For Normies

-1. Visit the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions) and search for "Copilot+".
-2. Click "Add to Chrome" to install the extension.
-Every chromium based browser should support it.

-### For Nerds

-1. Download the latest release of Copilot+ from the [releases page](https://github.com/yourusername/copilotplus/releases).
-2. Extract the ZIP file.
+1. Git clone this repo.
-3. Open Google Chrome and navigate to `chrome://extensions`.
+2. Open Google Chrome and navigate to `chrome://extensions`.
-4. Enable "Developer mode" in the top right corner.
+3. Enable "Developer mode" in the top right corner.
-5. Click "Load unpacked" and select the extracted folder containing the extension files.
+4. Click "Load unpacked" and select the extracted folder containing the extension files.

 ## Usage